Clarifai/docs/docs/api-guide/workflows/common-workflows/auto-annotation-walkthrough.md

 </TabItem>
 </Tabs>

-## Make the New Workflow your App's Default
+## Make the New Workflow Your App's Default

 Make this the default workflow in the app.
 So, it will run every time we add an input and execute the auto annotation process.